 Our policy is not to pay director compensation to directors who are also our employees.
-Each outside director receives an annual retainer of \$70,000, payable, at the director's option, either 100% in cash or half of which is payable in cash and half of which is payable in restricted stock in the Company.
-In addition, each outside director received a one-time award of restricted stock units with a value of \$50,000 upon his or her initial appointment to the Board.
-The restricted stock units were granted under the 2006 Stock Incentive Plan and will vest after a two-year period following the director's appointment to the Board, subject to continued service on the Board.
+Each non-management director receives an annual retainer of \$70,000, payable, at the director's option, either 100% in cash or half of which is payable in cash and half of which is payable in restricted stock in the Company.
+In addition, each non-management director received a one-time award of RSUs with a value of \$50,000 upon his or her initial appointment to the Board.
+The RSUs were granted under the 2006 Stock Incentive Plan and will vest after a two-year period following the director's appointment to the Board, subject to continued service on the Board.
 In addition, the chair of the Audit Committee receives an additional annual cash retainer of \$10,000.
-Outside directors are further reimbursed for travel and related expenses as well as expenses for continuing education programs related to their role as members of the Board.
+Non-management directors are further reimbursed for travel and related expenses associated with attendance at Board or committee meetings as well as expenses for continuing education programs related to their role as members of the Board.

-The following table provides summary information concerning compensation paid or accrued by us to or on behalf of our non-employee directors for services rendered to us during 2006.
+The following table provides summary information concerning compensation paid or accrued by us to or on behalf of our non-management directors for services rendered to us during 2006.

 Fees Earned

 or Paid Stock

 Name in Cash Awards Total

-Francois de Saint Phalle \$ 35,000 \$12,500(1) \$47,500
+François de Saint Phalle \$ 35,000 \$12,500(1) \$47,500

 Gail Block Harris 35,000 12,500(1) 47,500

 Curt Hessler 35,000 12,500(1) 47,500

 Anthony N. Pritzker 35,000 12,500(1) 47,500

 (1) The amount reflected in the Stock Awards column reflects the dollar amount recognized in accordance with SFAS 123R for financial statement purposes for the fiscal year ended December 31, 2006.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Equipy Compensation".
-The full grant date fair value computed under SFAS 123R of the restricted stock units awarded to each non-employee director in 2006 was \$50,000.
-On December 31, 2006, each of Messrs. de Sain Phalle, Hessler and Prizker and Ms. Harris held 2,381 restricted stock units.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Critical Accounting Policies and Estimates-Equity Compensation".
+The full grant date fair value computed under SFAS 123R of the RSUs awarded to each non-management director in 2006 was \$50,000.
+On December 31, 2006, each of Messrs. de Saint Phalle, Hessler and Pritzker and Ms. Harris held 2,381 RSUs.